-- Establish criteria to identify eligible projects for CRP funding. - Develop a scoring system to prioritize projects for CRP funding.
+- Establish criteria to identify eligible projects for CRP funding. - Continued correspondence on potential projects that could use CRP funds. - Develop a scoring system to prioritize projects for CRP funding.

 • A Carbon Reduction Program (CRP) project selection process that meets all Federal/State requirements.